 Since the doors opened to the public in 1866, the museum has seen many changes in its architecture and identity.

 In 1998, the Museum of Scotland, adjacent to the Royal Museum, opened in a new modern building, designed by architects Benson & Forsyth, dedicated to the history and culture of Scotland.
-In 2006, the Chambers Street site, incorporating the Victorian Royal Museum building and the Museum of Scotland, was re-named the National Museum of Scotland.
+In 2006, the Chambers Street site, incorporating the Victorian Royal Museum building and the Museum of Scotland, was renamed the National Museum of Scotland.
+In February 2019 the museum completed an extensive 15-year, £80 million transformation, returning one of the finest Victorian buildings in Britain to its former glory, creating vibrant new public spaces and revealing its spectacular national collections, many of which had not previously been on display.

 The Museum reveals its collections in new and dynamic ways.
 Hands-on-discovery areas, up-to-date learning experiences and family-focused activities make the National Museum of Scotland a museum for the 21st century.

 National Museums Scotland collections are so diverse that we have four museums throughout Scotland.
-Discover the history behind Scotland at war, aviation from the First World War to the present day – including Scotland’s Concorde – experience life on the farm and view a century of style.
+Discover the history behind Scotland at war, aviation from the First World War to the present day – including Scotland’s Concorde – and experience life on a 1950s working farm.

 All our museums offer group booking and special tours and discounts.
 Click the links below for more information: